m0javad/Degarbayan-SC/README.md

 Alternatively, you can also access the data through the HuggingFace🤗 datasets library.
 For that, you need to install datasets using this command in your terminal:
-(We will share it on HuggingFace after our paper is published)

 ```sh
 pip install -q datasets
 ```